 Follow your treatment plan:

 Your doctor will prescribe medications or other treatments to control your heart rhythm and prevent blood clots.
-Take your medication as prescribed.
-Do not change the dose or stop taking it without first talking to your doctor.
+Take your medicines as prescribed.
+Please do not change the dose or stop taking it without first talking to your doctor.

 Medications and supplements:

-Some medications, such as cough and cold medications, have stimulants that can make your heart beat faster.
-Other medications and supplements you take may interact poorly with your atrial fibrillation medications.
+Some medications, such as cough and cold medicines, have stimulants to make your heart beat faster.
+Other drugs and supplements you take may interact poorly with your atrial fibrillation medications.